Last updated 13 August 2019

 [Note to Readers: If you are looking for CSAN publications, please see this page.]

-Introduction to Catholic Social Teaching – from the 60+ charities in the livesimply project.
+Introduction to Catholic Social Teaching – including reflections from charities and individuals in England and Wales.

 Keeping the Faith: A Short Guide for Faith-Based Organisations (pdf, 5.7mb) – Theos and Centre for Theology and Community.
 Practical guidance on sharing faith in the context of serving communities.